MatheusAvellar/brainfuck-game-engine/README.md

 color), a value of `8` would be equivalent to a `1` (black), and so on.

+## Why

+To quote intergalactically famous fictional scientist and inventor Rick Sanchez,

+> The reason anyone would do this, if they could (which they can't), would be because they could (which they can't)

 ## Credits

 As mentioned on the source code, full credits to **copy** for the initial code